-[00:38:10] Jeffrey Rosen: Absolutely fascinating.
-Ken, thank you so much for that very thoughtful response.
-And as you say, although there may be some support on the court for a radical challenge to the core of New Deal constitutionalism, the majority of justices, even the conservative ones, may favor a more incremental approach that could push the law in a less regulatory direction without completely striking down the post New Deal regulatory state. all right, I think we probably have time for one last major intervention from everyone.
-And Jeff Shesol, you recently wrote a really provocative piece for the New York Times saying that The Supreme Court Is Broken.
-Where's Biden?

-[00:38:54] Jeffrey Rosen: And you talk about the fact that President Biden has not engaged in court-packing rhetoric during the 2020 campaign.
-His ambitious agenda invited comparisons to that of FDR and he lent into the analogy, but now he's not been attacking the court.
-You argue that he should, particularly noting a case like Bruen, the rifle case, tell our audience what do you think that Biden...
-President Biden might do, what lessons he might learn from the court-packing plan, and what lessons you think the court-packing plan can tell us about how Democrats might respond to the court today?
+[00:37:25] Jeffrey Rosen: Absolutely fascinating.
+Ken, thank you so much for that very thoughtful response and as you say, although there may be some support on the Court for a radical challenge to the core of New Deal constitutionalism, the majority of justices, even the conservatives ones, may favor a more incremental approach that could push the law in a less regulatory direction without completely striking down the post-New Deal regulatory state.
+Alright, I think we probably have time for one last major intervention from everyone.
+And Jeff Shesol, you recently wrote a really provocative piece for the New York Times saying that the Supreme Court is broken.
+Where is Biden?
+And you talk about the fact that President Biden has not engaged in court-packing rhetoric during the 2020 campaign.
+His ambitious agenda invited comparisons to that of FDR, and he leant into the analogy, but now he's not been attacking the Court.
+You argue that he should, particularly noting a case like Bruen, the rifle case.
+Tell our audience, what do you think that President Biden might do, what lesson he might learn from the court-packing plan, and what lessons you think the court-packing plan can tell us about how Democrats might respond to the Court today?